Stellate Ganglion Blocks

 Immediate & Durable

-SGBs can provide immediate relief from symptoms of hypervigilance, PTSD, and severe anxiety, among other conditions
+SGBs may provide immediate relief from symptoms of hypervigilance, PTSD, and severe anxiety, among other conditions

 Results often last 2-6 months or longer